-CEPI's work on actively promoting diversity, equity, and inclusion ("DE&I") is anchored inter alia in CEPI's HR policy and accompanying procedures.
+CEPI's work to achieve diversity, equity, and inclusion is anchored inter alia in CEPI's HR policy and accompanying procedures.
 There is a zero tolerance for bullying and harassment.

-A sub-group to the Board - the Nominations, Compensation, Diversity and Inclusion Committee (NCDIC) is also established and has advised CEPI and informed CEPI's diversity strategy.
-The NCDIC reports back to the Board on this work and support CEPI on DE&I topics.
-Employee's perceptions of diversity & inclusion, discrimination, and fair treatment regardless of gender, age, ethnic background, and other differences are also monitored by the means of an annual Employee Engagement Survey.
-Every year the results of the survey inform work to further developing awareness and build skills in these areas.
+A sub-committee of the Board - the Nominations, Compensation, Diversity and Inclusion Committee (NCDIC) has advised CEPI and informed CEPI's approach on these issues.
+The NCDIC reports back to the Board on this work and support provided to CEPI management.
+Employees' perceptions of diversity & inclusion, discrimination, and fair treatment regardless of gender, age, ethnic background, and other differences are also monitored by the means of an annual Employee Engagement Survey.
+Every year the results of the survey inform work to further develop awareness and build skills in these areas.